 Here are a few tips to get you going:

 1) Drag Out the Pen and Write the Envelope

-Ask yourself what you do when you get a piece of marketing in the mail?
+Ask yourself what you do when you get a piece of direct mail marketing.
 Toss it to the side?
 Does it even make it in the house before hitting the trash?
 Here’s a tip that works every time.

-The first goal of direct mail is to get your envelope opened.
+The first goal of direct mail marketing is to get your envelope opened.

 So here’s a trick: Hand write the addresses on envelopes.

 Most direct mail marketers use printed labels or envelopes with printed addresses when sending direct mail pieces.
 It might be cheaper and faster, but your pieces will end up being nothing more than junk mail.

 Handwritten envelopes spark curiosity because they are unusual.

 Less than one in 100 recipients will throw away a hand-addressed letter without opening it.
 If you want to get the word out about a special offer, a new product, or the grand opening of a new store location, this is the route to take.